Feishu (Lark) MCP server

 Installation

-The fastest way to get up and running is using npx:
+The quickest way to get started is using NPX:

 Local Installation